LAST UPDATED: 8th January 2023 by The Editorial Team

-Summary: Learn how to use a hammer drill, how to drill stone or concrete and how to use a hammer drill safely.
+Summary: Step by step guide and video showing how to use a hammer drill, how to drill stone or concrete and how to use a hammer drill safely.

 This type of drill incorporates a hammer action motion, which provides the drill with quick, powerful thrusts to help penetrate strong surfaces.
 The hammer drill is designed especially for making holes in masonry and concrete.